Third Annual Magazines Canada Fellow

 Customized fellowships agreed to by the Fellow and the host magazine are possible in order to respond to special circumstances including but not limited to: disability, child care, elder care or travel restrictions.

-A Fellow’s stipend is covered by the Magazines Canada Fellowship program and includes a contribution from the host magazine.
+A Fellow’s salary is covered by the Magazines Canada Fellowship program and includes a $5,000 contribution from the host magazine.

 Who is Eligible to Apply?

-- A full-time student in good standing at a recognized post-secondary institution.
+- A full-time student in good standing at a recognized Canadian post-secondary institution or

 - A recent graduate from a recognized Canadian post-secondary institution.
-For the 2018 Magazines Canada Fellowships, recent graduates who graduated from their program in the academic years 2014-15, 2015-16, 2016-17 are eligible.
+For the 2019 Magazines Canada Fellowships, recent graduates who graduated from their program in the academic years 2015–16, 2016–17 or 2017–18 are eligible.

 Required Application Materials